hermangroup/docs/introduction/how-to-buy.rst

   https://www.lykke.com

   Incorporated in Switzerland, Lykke is an open source exchange, online/mobile wallet service, idea accelerator and ICO platform.
-DASH is available for both trading and investment.
+HISTORIA is available for both trading and investment.

 Liquid